hydephp/DocsCI/_posts/hyde-feature-highlights.md

 For example, storing a file in the `_posts` directory will render the Markdown HTML in a Blog Post template with strong support for Front Matter.
 Files in the `_docs` directory use the Documentation Page layout with an automatic sidebar.
 Markdown files in the `_pages` directory are rendered into a simple blank page putting the focus on your content.
 When using Blade pages you can choose which layout to use, or create your own!

-## Write less code, let hyde do the work
+## Write less code, let Hyde do the work
 With Hyde's auto-discovery and automatic content generation, there is no more messing with routes, links, etc.

 Hyde automatically creates and populates navigation menus and documentation sidebars.